-Due to COVID-19 travel restrictions the evaluation of the Diploma in Business Administration at Ctl Eurocollege took place virtually via a Zoom meeting coordinated by Mr. Avramis Despotis.
-The virtual meeting took place on July 21, 2020.
+Due to COVID-19 travel restrictions the evaluation of the Master of Business Administration at InterNapa College took place virtually via a Zoom meeting coordinated by Mr. Avramis Despotis.
+The virtual meeting took place on July 15, 2020.

-We were supplied with a number of documents beforehand which included the faculty handbook outlining, among others, promotion criteria and procedures for faculty and the program study detailing the program's structure, qualifications of the faculty etc.
+We were supplied with a number of documents beforehand, which included the faculty handbook outlining, among others, promotion criteria and procedures for faculty and the program study detailing the program's structure, qualifications of the faculty etc.